ylansegal/blog/source/_posts/2015-01-05-stagnation.markdown

 <!-- more -->

 Bundler solves this problem for Ruby libraries (and their native extensions) very well.
 Your software, however, depends on other components: Some of them under your control, like the operating system it runs on or the data stores you choose to use.
-Some of them are not under your control at all, like external services or event the client / browser that consumes your application[^1].
+Some of them are not under your control at all, like external services or even the client / browser that consumes your application[^1].

 There are a number of mechanisms that you can use to manage the change in the components you do have control over.
 Tools like Chef and Puppet provide a way to provision servers repeatedly to a known version and this is taken to the next level by newcomers like Docker.